This post may contain affiliate links. Please read our disclosure policy.

 My take

-Here, I wanted an even more tender but slightly dense cake with a velvet smooth crumb.
-So I added some oil to the butter, for a cake that is stable enough to hold tons of strawberry juice, whipped cream, and berries.
+The cake is even more tender than a classic vanilla cake, with a slightly more dense, velvet smooth crumb.
+And it's stable enough to hold layers of strawberry juice, whipped cream, and berries.

 overhead image on black marbled surface with ingredients for gluten free strawberry shortcake cake in small bowls with white block letters naming each ingredient